awsdocs/aws-config-developer-guide/doc_source/resource-config-reference.md

 # Supported Resource Types<a name="resource-config-reference"></a>

 AWS Config supports the following AWS resources types and resource relationships\.
+Some regions support a subset of these resource types\.
+What is available in the AWS Config Console in a given region is the source of truth regarding what is, or is not, supported in a given region\.

 Advanced Queries for AWS Config supports a subset of these resource types\.
 For a list of those supported resource types, see [Support Resource Types for Advanced Queries](https://github.com/awslabs/aws-config-resource-schema/tree/master/config/properties/resource-types)\.

+**Note**
+Periodic rules can run on resources that AWS Config recording does not support and can be run without the configuration recorder being enabled\.
+Periodic rules do not depend on configuration items\.
+For more information on the difference between change–triggered rules and periodic rules, see [Specifying Triggers for AWS Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config-rules.html)\.

 ## Amazon API Gateway<a name="amazonapigateway"></a>